AckeeCZ/nodejs-cookbook/Best Practices.md

 ### About

-ESLint is used for static control of quality of your code and for coding standards.
+ESLint is used for static analysis of your code and for coding standards.

 ### How to use

-Each project has scripts in package.json for running the eslint with all required parameters.
+We have predefined scripts in each project for running the eslint with all required parameters and rules.

 ### Why do we use it

-It is very easy to set up - either on your local machine either in continues integration process.
+It is very easy to set up - either on your local machine or in continous integration process.

-Also having same standards is always good and prevents a lot of potentional bugs.
+Having same standards for all developers in team is always good!

 ### What rules do we use

-We decided that we should look to succesfull companies to see, how they roll.
-We liked a lot an [airbnb javascript guide][1], therefore that was the starting point.
+We have decided that we should look to succesfull companies..
+We enjoyed a lot an [airbnb javascript guide][1], therefore that was the starting point.
 We managed to go through each rule and decide if we want to follow it.
-Some points where changed (i.e. changed from error to warning), but most of it stayed same as theirs.
+Some points where changed (i.e. changed from error to warning), but we have adapted most of it .

 ### How does it help us